Skip to main content

 Our research deals with the management of several invasive and naturalized pests of agricultural crops and is not limited to Florida.
 We have researchers and students working around the world in partnership with other institutions and organizations to help provide solutions to global entomological and nematological problems.

-Explore Our Horticultural Labs for More Info!
+Explore Our Labs for More Info!

 Student Information